aknuds1/pagedown/README.md

 #PageDown
-PageDown is the version of Attacklab's Showdown and WMD as used on [Stack Overflow](https://stackoverflow.com) and the other [Stack Exchange](https://stackexchange.com) sites.
+This is a modified version of PageDown, the Markdown editor used on [Stack Overflow](https://stackoverflow.com) and the other [Stack Exchange](https://stackexchange.com) sites.

 It includes a converter that turns Markdown into HTML, a Markdown editor with realtime preview of the